ysyk2021/maximizing-your-problem-solving-potential-strategies-for-success/src/chapter-2-3.md

-# Cultivating Resilience and Persistence in Problem-Solving

-## Introduction

 In the journey of problem-solving, individuals often encounter various challenges and obstacles.
 It is essential to develop resilience and persistence as integral traits to overcome these difficulties successfully.
 This chapter aims to explore strategies for cultivating resilience and persistence in problem-solving, enabling individuals to maximize their problem-solving potential and achieve success.